liangzheng816/OfficeDocs-SharePoint/migration/mm-user-mapping-file.md

 # Create a user-mapping file for data content migration in Migration Manager

 This article shows how to create a user-mapping file to use with Migration Manager.
 Use Migration Manager to migrate your files shares to Microsoft 365.

 ## Create a user-mapping file for data content migration

 Migration Manager uses a default user-mapping file when migrating your file shares, however, you can choose to create your own using the following guidelines.
-Use any text editor, or an application like Excel, to create the CSV file.
+Create the CSV file using any text editor, or an application like Excel.

 ### CSV file format